-The further away from these points of connection the identified site is, the greater the engineering challenges Underground cables, whilst less visually intrusive, are more any new overhead infrastructure is a key consideration.
+The further away from these points of connection the identified site is, the greater the engineering challenges and cost as more infrastructure is required to be installed.
+Underground cables, whilst less visually intrusive, are more expensive than equivalent overhead lines.